Chillicothe, Ohio: History

 In 1798, Ross County became incorporated with Chillicothe as the county seat.
 Chillicothe was named the capital of the remnant Northwest Territory in 1800, when Indiana Territory was split off, and the Northwest Territory was reduced to Ohio, eastern Michigan and a sliver of southeastern Indiana.
 In 1802 as Ohio moved toward statehood, the city hosted the Ohio Constitutional Convention.
 It served as the capital of Ohio from statehood in 1803 until 1810 then again from 1812 to 1816.

 Ohio was a free state, and early migrants to Chillicothe included free blacks, who came to a place with fewer restrictions than in the slave states.
 They created a vibrant community and aided runaway slaves coming north.
 As tensions increased prior to the breakout of the American Civil War, the free black community at Chillicothe maintained stations and aid to support refugees on the Underground Railroad.
 The Ohio River was a border with the slave states of the South, with slaves crossing the river to freedom, and then up the Scioto River to get more distance from their former homes and slave hunters.
 White abolitionists aided the Underground Railroad as well.

+On May 12, 1948, a C. & O. engine suffered a boiler explosion due to a low water level near Chillicothe, Ohio.
+The train's engineer, fireman and front brakeman were killed.